When (If Ever) is it Necessary?

 Instead, call a professional snow removal contractor to safely do the job.
 Check to make sure they are licensed and insured — that immediately sets them apart from inexperienced competitors.

 Pro crews attack snow removal with special gear, including sturdy extension ladders, properly anchored safety harnesses, and special snow and ice-removal tools.
-Expect to pay $250 to $500 for most jobs.
+Expect to pay $250-$500 for most jobs.

 Don’t expect (or demand) a bone-dry roof at job’s end.
 The goal is to remove “excessive” weight as opposed to all weight.
 Plus, any attempt to completely remove the bottom layer of ice will almost always result in irreparable damage to your roofing.